JuliaMolSim/DFTK.jl/docs/src/index.md

 These and more examples can be found in the [`examples` directory](https://dftk.org/tree/master/examples) of the main code.

+!!! note "Convergence parameters in the documentation"
+    In the documentation we use very rough convergence parameters to be able to automatically generate this documentation very quickly.
+    Therefore results are far from converged.
+    Tighter thresholds and larger grids should be used for more realistic results.

 If you have a great example you think would fit here, please open a [pull request](https://github.com/JuliaMolSim/DFTK.jl/pulls)!